 Proteus is an open-world game developed by Ed Key and David Kanaga for Microsoft Windows, Mac OS and Linux as well as PlayStation 3 and PlayStation Vita.
 The game was released in 2013.
-In Proteus, you explore a procedurally generated 3d pixel art island in first person point-of-view and wander through meadows, hills and forests, also meeting animals along the way.
+In Proteus, the player explores a procedurally generated 3d pixel art island in first person point-of-view and wanders through meadows, hills and forests, also meeting animals along the way.
 The game has no goal.
-The only thing you can do is walk and sit down.
-The core of this game lies in music and sounds.
-Every object of the world has a distinct musical signature and will react to your position and movements on the island.
-This way, the player has an impact on the musical elements of the game.
-The timeline of Proteus is defined by day/night cycles and four seasons.
-The world and music also change depending on the season and the hour of the day.
+The only thing the player can do is walk and sit down.
+The core of Proteus lies in music and sounds.